A new approach

 - Identify which treatments will help in a given situation and which will not

 - Help frail older patients and their families make complex medical/surgical decisions that best preserve their experience

 - Use team resources more effectively and efficiently to deliver care that really matters

 If you have questions like these, you’ve come to the right place.

 The very first PATH trainees had these questions too.
 They described their challenges with the status quo as follows:

 The PATH approach to frailty

-Part of the problem with the status quo stems from how healthcare providers approach frailty.
-There are multiple definitions of frailty in medicine and frailty is also a term that exists in the public domain.
+Part of the problem with the status quo is related to the manner in which healthcare providers approach frailty.
+There are multiple definitions of frailty in medicine and frailty and in the public domain.
 Thus, it’s no surprise that everyone has a different idea of what frailty means.
-For instance, when healthcare providers are presented with a case of a patient with multiple health issues and cognitive impairment, they rarely agree on how frail the person is or what treatments are relevant.
-If we’re not all speaking the same language, how can we provide patients and families with a unified and effective message?
+We’ve found that when healthcare providers are presented with a case of a patient with multiple health issues and cognitive impairment, they rarely agree on how frail the person is or what treatments are relevant.
+If healthcare teams are not all speaking the same language, how can they provide patients and families with a unified and effective message?